samuk/Autonomous-Robot-Navigation-and-Control/README.md

 I used several components to control the robot motion:
 1. Arduino
 2. Motors & encoders:
-    - PMW motor and encoder - One on each rear wheel to activate and control the motion
+    - BLDC motor and encoder - One on each rear wheel to activate and control the motion
     - Servo motor - Located on the front of the vehicle and used to rotate the TOF sensor to desired scanning angle
 3. Sensors
     - IR sensor - One on each side of the vehicle to measure side distance